Skip to main content

 Important notes on POST requests

-Because HTTPS outcalls go through consensus, a developer should expect any HTTPs POST request from a canister to be sent many times to its destination.
-Even if you ignore the Web3 component, multiple identical POST requests is not new problem in HTTP where it is common for clients to retry requests for a variety of reasons (e.g. destination server being unavailable).
+Because HTTP outcalls go through consensus, a developer should expect any HTTP POST request from a canister to be sent many times to its destination.
+Even if you ignore the Web3 component, multiple identical POST requests are not a new problem in HTTPS where it is common for clients to retry requests for a variety of reasons (e.g. destination server being unavailable).

 The recommended way for HTTP POST requests is to add the idempotency keys in the header so the destination server knows which POST requests from the client are the same.

-Developers should be careful that the destination server understand and use idempotency keys.
-A canister can be coded to be send idempotency keys, but it is ultimately up to the recipient server to know what to do with then.
+Developers should be careful that the destination server understands and uses idempotency keys.
+A canister can be coded to send idempotency keys, but it is ultimately up to the recipient server to know what to do with them.
 Here is an example of an API service that uses idempotency keys.

 actor {